 Governments have oceans of data stuck in service units and never shared with other teams or the public.
 But this is changing, the open data space is blossoming.
 Local government, the WA and Australian Government are publishing data online.
 The City already contributes to Data WA and we are looking to share more data.
-Our aim is to support government and community decisions with up-to-date information that is comprehensible - not buried in reports, understood only by data scientist.
-Strategies and opportunities we will explore and pursue include:
+Our aim is to support government and community decisions with up-to-date information that is comprehensible - not buried in reports, understood only by data scientists.

-- 1 Encouraging a collaboration, partnership, and knowledge-sharing network in Wanneroo by actively engaging with and creating jointventure opportunities for business, innovators, education institutes and government. - Supporting flexible and remote work in Wanneroo by partnering with community groups, developers and innovators to crea - groups, developers and innovators to create co-working spaces and enhance home working conditions. - 3 Addressing barriers to innovative business development such as infrastructure gaps and skill/training limitations by partnering with employers and key community stakeholders to deliver a Business Innovation Roadmap. - Creating avenues for local innovators by collaborating with City of Joondalup, Western Australia education institutions and Wanneroo Business Association to expand the Joondalup Innovation Challenge to feature students and business from Wanneroo. - Working with the Automation & Robotics Precinct to explore opportunities to develop a local living lab that tests and trials smart solutions to local problems
+- 1 Encouraging a collaboration, partnership, and knowledge-sharing network in Wanneroo by actively engaging with and creating joint-venture opportunities for business, innovators, education institutes and government. - 2 Supporting flexible and remote work in Wanneroo by partnering with community groups, developers and innovators to create co-working spaces and enhance home working conditions. - Addressing barriers to innovative business development such as infrastructure gaps and skill/training limitations by partnering with employers and key community stakeholders to deliver a Business Innovation Roadmap. - Creating avenues for local innovators by collaborating with City of Joondalup, Western Australia education institutions and Wanneroo Business Association to expand the Joondalup Innovation Challenge to feature students and business from Wanneroo. - Working with the Automation & Robotics Precinct to explore opportunities to develop a local living lab that tests and trials smart solutions to local problems